- Professional courses created and handled by professionals for professionals

 LinkedIn Learning free trial, Money-Back Guarantee and Refund Policy:

 While you can cancel your subscription at any time, LinkedIn does not have a money-back guarantee.
-Unless mandated by law, all payments – including service fees and taxes – are non-refundable.
+Unless mandated by law, all payments – including service fees and taxes – are non-refundable as stated on their refunds page.

 Who is this course for?